fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlDatabaseThreatDetectionPolicy.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSqlDatabaseThreatDetectionPolicy** cmdlet gets the threat detection policy of an azure_2 SQL database.
+The **Get-AzureRmSqlDatabaseThreatDetectionPolicy** cmdlet gets the threat detection policy of an Azure SQL database.
 To use this cmdlet, specify the *ResourceGroupName*, *ServerName*, and *DatabaseName* parameters to identify the database for which this cmdlet gets the policy.

-This cmdlet is also supported by the SQL Server Stretch Database service on azure_2.
+This cmdlet is also supported by the SQL Server Stretch Database service on Azure.

 ## EXAMPLES